If you’ve read multiple Feng Shui articles online, I’m 100% confident that you’ve heard of a Feng Shui tip along the lines of:

 These are very popular Feng Shui practices.
 For those that follow these tips, some say they work, and some say don’t.
 What is going on here?

-In this article, you will find out why I think Feng Shui products don’t work, at least not the way you think.
+In this article, you will find out why I think Feng Shui products work, but not the way you think.

 But I go further, let me first clarify what I mean by Feng Shui products.
 They are typically those items that are sold with the promise to improve Feng Shui of an area.
 You can find a list of them in this previous article of mine.

 Think about it.
 Do you really think placing a three-legged toad at your wealth corner will bring you money?
 If so, wouldn’t everyone be rich by now?
-The three-legged toad is just a symbol of wealth.
-It does not actually bring us money.
+The three-legged toad is a symbol of wealth.
+It does not actually bring us money magically.

 What about Feng Shui crystals and Chinese Five Emperor Coins?
 Do you think its presence will really bring you better Feng Shui in general?

-However, I’m sure some of you think that placing some Feng Shui items has helped improved your home’s Feng Shui.
+However, I’m sure some Feng Shui items has helped improved your home’s Feng Shui.

-For those of you who are adamant about the efficacy of the Feng Shui products you purchased and placed, or have “witnessed” its results, let me introduce a concept to you.
+For those of you who are adamant about the efficacy of the Feng Shui products you purchased and placed, or have “witnessed” its results, let me be clear.

 How Feng Shui Really Works